JanEnglerRWTH/SensePOLAR/README.md

-# POLAR_C
+# SensePOLAR
 The first (semi-) supervised framework for augmenting interpretability into contextual word embeddings (BERT).
 Interpretability is added by rating words on scales that encode user-selected senses, like correctness or left-right-direction.

 ## Usage
-This first commit only contains the most basic functionalities of the POLAR_C framework.
+This first commit only contains the most basic functionalities of the SensePOLAR framework.
 Any given word will be transformed into our interpretable Word Embedding space and the individual ratings on the scales can be analyzed.
-The scales, where the word is rated the highest (we call these the 'top POLAR_C dimensions'), are shown.
+The scales, where the word is rated the highest (we call these the 'top SensePOLAR dimensions'), are shown.
 These dimensions are usually the most descriptive dimensions for a word.

 After installing the python packages below:
 Simply run 'python polarC.py' in the main folder and follow the instructions.

+## GLUE
+You can also evaluate the SensePOLAR Embeddings on the GLUE Benchmark.
+See the corresponding README in the downstream_tasks/GLUE directory.

 ## Prerequisites
 ### Python packages